 VI.
 In cases of suspected violations of this Rule, the following actions and procedures shall be implemented.

-B. If, upon further investigation, the Assistant Superintendent of Human Resources or designee has a reasonable suspicion that the employee has violated this Rule, he/she shall immediately suspend the employee with pay from his or her duties, and if the employee is being suspected of being under the influence of illegal drugs, may direct that the employee be tested for illegal drugs.
-Employees are required to submit to drug testing upon directive from the Assistant Superintendent of Human Resources or designee.
-The employee shall be advised of the required drug testing by the Assistant Superintendent of Human Resources, or designee, and be transported to a location for the administration of such required test.
+B. If, upon further investigation, the Associate Superintendent of Human Resources or his/her designee has a reasonable suspicion that the employee has violated this Rule, he/she shall immediately suspend the employee with pay from his or her duties, and if the employee is being suspected of being under the influence of illegal drugs, may direct that the employee be tested for illegal drugs.
+Employees are required to submit to drug testing upon directive from the Associate Superintendent of Human Resources or his/her designee.
+The employee shall be advised of the required drug testing by the Associate Superintendent of Human Resources, or his/her designee, and be transported to a location for the administration of such required test.

 C. The results of the drug test may be used to provide the employee an opportunity to exonerate himself/herself.
 If the employee tests negative for drugs, the employee will not be subject to disciplinary measures related to violation of the District’s drug policy and may be returned to duty.
 If a test of an employee positively detects the presence of illegal drugs, the results shall be confirmed in accordance with Neb.
 Rev. Stat. § 48-1903 prior to being used against an employee in any disciplinary or administrative action.